News

 CATPC College Tour

-12 September is the start of CATPC’s tour of schools and academies in the Netherlands, where they will talk about their experience as Dutch representatives at the Venice Biennale and their long-term practice of getting back their land, history and future through art.
+12 September was the start of CATPC’s tour of schools and academies in the Netherlands, where they talked about their experience as Dutch representatives at the Venice Biennale and their long-term practice of getting back their land, history and future through art.

 CATPC at Noorderzon festival

-CATPC members Matthieu Kasiama, Mbuku Kimpala and Ced’art Tamasala will be at Noorderzon to give two talks and an introduction to the screening of the documentary series Plantations and Museums on Saturday 31 August 2024.
-Renzo Martens will have a discussion with art and culture philosopher Thijs Lijster about the value of art and culture on 28 August.
-One of CATPC’s sculptures is exhibited outside for the duration of the festival.
+CATPC members Matthieu Kasiama, Mbuku Kimpala and Ced’art Tamasala went to Noorderzon Festival where they gave two talks and an introduction to the screening of the documentary series Plantations and Museums on Saturday 31 August 2024.
+Renzo Martens had a discussion with art and culture philosopher Thijs Lijster about the value of art and culture on 28 August.
+One of CATPC’s sculptures was exhibited outside for the duration of the festival.

 Vacancy: Projects and Communications Assistant